yijirong/iot/README.md

 [2020-10-20] Continued to read the forth part of the book and studied the Raspberry Pi.

 [2020-10-23] Studied Python and did some practice to improve my coding ability.

+# Weekly report 9
+[2020-10-29] Continued to read the forth part of the book and review the IoT lesson in the zoom.